Photo courtesy of Squamish Lil'wat Cultural Centre

 Squamish Lil'wat Cultural Centre

-The 34,400-square-foot Skwxwú7mesh Lil’wat7úl Cultural Centre engages visitors on many levels.
-(The 7s in the words represent glottal stops in their pronunciation.
-The SLCC is also known as the Squamish and Lil’Wat Cultural Centre.)
+The 34,400-square-foot Squamish Lil’wat Cultural Centre engages visitors on many levels.
 Socially, it is the first joint cultural project between two separate native nations in North America.
-The Centre is also a stunning architectural addition to the community.
+The center is also a stunning architectural addition to the community.
 The design of the concrete, cedar, and fir structure melds the longhouse of the coastal Squamish people with the traditional Lil’wat pit house.
-Permanent displays of carvings, dugouts, and implements used by the coastal fishermen and hungers are supplemented by temporary exhibitions, including a presentation about Canada’s infamous Residential Schools.
+Permanent displays of carvings, dugouts, and implements used by the coastal fishermen and hunters are supplemented by temporary exhibitions, including a presentation about Canada’s infamous residential schools.
 The SLCC also anchors one of Whistler’s most exciting new projects, the Cultural Connector—a path that links six local arts institutions—which is another indication of Whistler’s rising status as a fine arts destination.

 By Crai Bower, AFAR Local Expert

 Have you been here?
 Share a tip or a photo with fellow travelers.